thoughtbot/testing-rails/release/testing-rails.md

 `be_complete`.
 Also, we include `Capybara::DSL` to get all of the nice Capybara helper methods.

-## Continuous Integration

-Tests are a great way to make sure an application is working correctly.
-However, they only provide that value if you remember to run them.
-It's easy to forget to re-run the test suite after rebasing or to think that everything is fine because the change you made was so small it couldn't *possibly* break anything (hint: it probably did).

-Enter **continuous integration**, or **CI** for short.
-Continuous integration is a service that watches a repository and automatically tries to build the project and run the test suite every time new code is committed.
-Ideally it runs on a separate machine with a clean environment to prevent "works on my machine" bugs.
-It should build all branches, allowing you to know if a branch is "green" before merging it.

-There are many CI providers that will build Rails apps and run their test suite for you.
-Our current favorite is [CircleCI](https://circleci.com/).

-GitHub can run your CI service against commits in a pull request and will integrate the result into the pull request status, clearly marking it as passing or failing.

-Continuous integration is a great tool for preventing broken code from getting into `master` and to keep nagging you if any broken code does get there.
-It is not a replacement for running tests locally.
-Having tests that are so slow that you only run them on CI is a red flag and [should be addressed](#slowtests).

-CI can be used for **continuous deployment**, automatically deploying all green builds of `master`.

 ## JavaScript

 At some point, your application is going to use JavaScript.
 However, all the